The Mystery of a Hansom Cab (2012 film): Reception

 The Mystery of a Hansom Cab released on 28 October 2012 at 8:30pm on ABC1, marketed as a Romantic Murder-Mystery and released as part of their Drama section.
 Their endorsement for the movie, as placed on the ABC website, was phrased thusly:

 “A man is murdered in 19th Century Melbourne.
 The investigation uncovers a trail of secrets and scandal spreading from opium dens and brothels to the cream of society.
 Based on the novel by Fergus Hulme."

 After the completion of its runtime on the ABC1 television network the telemovie was made available on the ABC website.

 ‘The Silver Petticoat Review’ an online reviewer of period dramas, with a specific focus on the Victorian era that Mystery of a Hansom Cab is set in, stated that “Once you adjust to the non-linear creative choice, the strategy works as a kind of ‘Gothic’ Victorian.
 The writing inspires guesswork.
-Furthermore, the atmosphere of The Mystery of a Hansom Cab is fantastic… Everything that goes into this as a production paints a pretty picture.
+Furthermore, the atmosphere of The Mystery of a Hansom Cab is fantastic...
+Everything that goes into this as a production paints a pretty picture.
 The acting is good as are the sets and costumes.
 I enjoyed the discovery of new talent”.

 Thematic Analysis

 The Mystery of a Hansom Cab depicts a dramatic murder taking place in Colonial Melbourne, detailing the efforts that a detective of the police force must go through in order to solve this crime, serving to inspire thought into the cultural and political context of the mid-1800s.
 Many of the themes that are involved with the original novel are displayed in the telemovie itself, with the vast majority revolving around the concepts of colonialism, the ‘Big City’ and the ‘White Settler’, specifically in how they corrupt the human condition.

-Lucy Sussex’s ‘Blockbuster!: Fergus Hume and the Mystery of a Hansom Cab’ examines the film adaptations of the novel itself, specifically the scenes of the telemovie which make references to the events of the 1800s as well as the symbolism inherent in these scents.
+Lucy Sussex’s ‘Blockbuster!: Fergus Hume and the Mystery of a Hansom Cab’ examines the film adaptations of the novel itself, specifically the scenes of the telemovie which make references to the events of the 1800s as well as the symbolism inherent in these scenes.
 Specifically, a great deal of importance is placed on the prostitution scene, which showcases the reputation that such professions would have had in the area itself, they represent the very bottom of the ‘lower class’, however, the burlesque scene that follows proceeds to then anachronously use the modern idealisation of such people.
 The point of such scene is to show the ‘seedy underbelly’ of Melbourne during this period, the purpose being to show the depths that the detective was willing to sink to in order to find out the truth of the crime that he is pursuing and the ‘grimy’ nature it has when contrasted with the upper class nature of later scenes.